 Strepsirrhini consist of one hundred and twenty species in seven separate families.
 Most, not all, Strepsirrhini species are lemurs, and most, not all Strepsirrhini species are indigenous to Madagascar.
 Species from two Strepsirrhini families, Galagidae and Lorisida, inhabit Africa and Asia.

+While Haplorrhini encompasses both new world and old world monkey species, it also includes other well known families, including Hominidae, the taxonomic home of Homo sapiens.
 The terms old world monkeys refers to the approximately one hundred and twenty five species of Africa and Asia, and the term new world monkeys refers to the approximately one hundred and thirty five species of Central and South America.

 Together, the old world and new world monkeys account for approximately two-thirds of the global primate species.